 Theorem 1: Extremism Loses

 Consider a congressional race in a liberal district.
 Suppose the radical liberal elements decide to run a radical socialistic Green candidate.
 Meanwhile, the conservative minority gets behind a barely conservative Republican.
-And let us suppose there is no Democrat in the race (because the liberal activists got behind the radical Green).
+And to make it easy for our Green candidates, let us suppose there is no Democrat in the race (because the liberal activists got behind the radical Green).
 If the voters vote for the candidate closest to their views, the Republican wins!

 In either case, going with the radical party produces election results in the opposite direction of the radical party’s goals!
 For this reason (and others) most radical liberals hold their noses to support moderate Democrats and most radical conservatives hold their noses to support moderate Republicans.